libbitcoin/libbitcoin-system/README.md

 ## Installation

-On Linux and Macintosh libbitcoin is built using Autotools as follows.
+On Linux and macOS libbitcoin is built using Autotools as follows.
 ```sh
 $ ./autogen.sh
 $ ./configure